Morris Weiss: Early life and career

 Weiss befriended a host of notable artists, including James Montgomery Flagg, who drew Weiss's portrait, Charles Voight, Milton Caniff, Ernie Bushmiller, and Edwina Dumm.
-As a member of the National Cartoonists Society, he proposed the idea of a charity fund for members on hard times, which Alex Raymond developed into the Milt Gross Fund for Indigent Cartoonists.
+As a member of the National Cartoonists Society, he proposed the idea of a charity fund for members experiencing hard times, which Alex Raymond developed into the Milt Gross Fund for Indigent Cartoonists.
 A collector of American illustration, he purchased a painting in 1947 from Norman Rockwell for $150.

 Later life

 In 1960, Weiss and his family moved to North Miami, Florida.
-With his artist wife, Blanche, whom he met in George Bridgman's class at the Art Students League of New York and married in 1944 Weiss founded the Miami Society for Autistic Children.
+With his artist wife, Blanche, whom he met in George Bridgman's class at the Art Students League of New York and married in 1944, Weiss founded the Miami Society for Autistic Children.
 As president of the MSAC in the 1970s, he arranged fund-raising events that were emceed by Larry King, and featured celebrities.
 The couple had four children: daughter Wendy and sons Jacob, David and Jerry Weiss, an artist.
 Weiss died at his home in West Palm Beach, Florida, on May 18, 2014.